Cowboy Bebop: Video games

+Super Robot Wars T

 In 2022, Cowboy Bebop made its debut in the Bandai Namco crossover game Super Robot Wars T, which is traditionally focused on turn-based mecha combat.
 In 2024, skins based on Cowboy Bebop characters were added to Blizzard Entertainment's first-person shooter Overwatch 2.
 In 2025, skins based on Cowboy Bebop characters Spike Spiegel and Faye Valentine were added to Epic Games' Fortnite Battle Royale.

 Film

 An anime film taking place between episodes 22 and 23 of the television series, titled Cowboy Bebop: Knockin' on Heaven's Door (カウボーイビバップ 天国の扉, Kaubōi Bibappu: Tengoku no Tobira), known in English as Cowboy Bebop: The Movie, was produced, with the staff and crew from the show returning to their roles.
 It was released in Japan in September 2001 and in the United States in August 2002.

 On July 22, 2008, If published an article on its website regarding a rumor of a live-action Cowboy Bebop film in development by 20th Century Fox.
 Producer Erwin Stoff said that the film's development was in the early stages, and that they had "just signed it".
 Keanu Reeves was to play the role of Spike Spiegel.
-Variety confirmed on January 15, 2009 that production company Sunrise Animation would be "closely involved with the development of the English-language project".
+Variety confirmed on January 15, 2009, that production company Sunrise Animation would be "closely involved with the development of the English-language project".
 The site also confirmed Kenji Uchida, Shinichirō Watanabe and series writer Keiko Nobumoto as associate producers, series producer Masahiko Minami as a production consultant, and Peter Craig as screenwriter.
 This was lauded by various sources as a promising move for the potential quality of the film.
 At the time, it was slated to release in 2011, but problems with the budget delayed its production.
 The submitted script was sent back for rewrite to reduce the cost and little has been heard about it since an interview with producer Joshua Long on October 15, 2010; the project currently languishes in development hell.
 On October 25, 2014, series director Watanabe was asked about the live action film at the MCM London Comic Con.
 He stated: "I'm afraid I don't know what they're thinking in Hollywood.
 Apparently the project hasn't come to a stop but I don't know how it's going to progress from here on.
 I hear that there are a lot of 'Hollywood' problems."